jeffschwartz/linklist/readme.md

     ll.del(link);

 ### traverse
-Sequentially visits each link in the link list, starting from the head, and calls a callback function for each visited link if one is provided.
+Sequentially visits each link in the link list, starting from the head, and calls a callback function for each visited link.

     ll.traverse(function(link){
         // do something here with the link.